h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. Why is Random Forest feature importance more reliable than single tree importance?
 3. What are the limitations of feature importance measures?
 4. How can you use feature importance for feature selection?
+5. Given feature importance scores [0.4, 0.3, 0.2, 0.1], calculate the cumulative importance percentage and determine how many features are needed to reach 80% cumulative importance

 For a detailed explanation of this question, see [Question 5: Feature Importance Analysis](L7_3_5_explanation.md).